 The Porch is just outside of Starlight Theatre, on weekend nights it’s loud and crowded.
 You shouldn’t miss it.

 Sunsets in Texas are unbelievable, sunsets in Terlingua are beyond my ability to express myself using words.
-I happened to be at the Ghost Town cemetery at the time of the sunset, my jaw dropped at the view and I kept standing like that with my mouth open till it got dark.
-Periodically, I would look back at my husband to say: “Just look at it!
+I happened to be at the Ghost Town cemetery during golden hour, my jaw dropped at the view and I kept standing with my mouth open till it got dark.
+Periodically, I would look at my husband to say: “Just look at it!
 No!
 Just look!
 Is this for real?”

-I am truly amazed how with only 1000 inhabitants Terlingua offers so many things to do and see.
-It has everything I love about small towns now: unique vibe, close-knit, yet welcoming community, and simple authentic food.
-My 20 year-old-self would run away screaming from a town like this.
+I am truly amazed how for a town with only 154 inhabitants, there are so many things to do in Terlingua.
+It has everything I love about small towns now: unique vibe, close-knit welcoming community, and simple authentic food.
+My 20-year-old self would run away screaming from a town like this.
 My present self is dreaming of going back to eat all the chili at the next Terlingua Chili Cook-Off.

 P.S.
 If you are traveling in West Texas, consider visiting Marfa, another amazing little town you’ll love if you are into art, fashion and good food, or Alpine where you can have breakfast with real working cowboys.
 Both are within two hours drive from Terlingua.